core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 Before assigning a new Content-Format in the FCFS space, the registrar MUST check that:

-1. The content type associated with the requested Content-Format is not associated with an already registered CoAP Content-Format;
+1. The content-type associated with the requested Content-Format is not associated with an already registered CoAP Content-Format;
 1. The media type associated with the requested Content-Format exists in the "Media Types" registry {{?IANA.media-types}}, or its registration has been approved;
 1. The optional parameter names exist in association with the media type, and any parameter values associated with such parameter names are as expected;
 1. If a Content Coding is specified, it exists in the "HTTP Content Coding Registry" of the "Hypertext Transfer Protocol (HTTP) Parameters" {{?IANA.http-parameters}}.